scottyschup/ruby-curriculum/the-web/http.md

 `nc` ("netcat") is the simplest, lowest-level program for communicating with a server.
 You give `nc` a hostname and port (`nc www.google.com 80`) and it opens a connection to that server.

-You can then type an HTTP request to the server.
-Use `nc` to make a GET request for the Google homepage.
-Follow the example given in the image above (you may need to change the 'http' to uppercase).
+You can then start writing an HTTP request in the console.
+Follow the format in the image above to make a request to Wikipedia, as well as another to Google.

+The server will know your request is complete when it sees a blank line.
+Observe the blank line at the end of the request portion in the example above; when you add one, the server should begin its response.

+Make sure to get the path part of the first request line right: look carefully at the example (`/wiki/Main_Page/`).
+You always must specify a path when making a request; the most basic path is `/`.

+When you query Google, you should know that it is picky about
+requests: it expects "HTTP/1.1" rather than "http/1.1".

+Note that you have to repeat the Host both on the command line where you invoke `nc` and within the request body.
+This is because `nc` uses the command line argument to look up the IP address of the machine to talk to.
+It can then establish a connection with this machine, but the machine may host many web services: for instance, the same machines may host both German and English Wikipedia.
+That's why we need to also include the Host within the request.